Compressed Air books from a time...

 A Tale of Lost Resources

 Some of these amazing and unique compressed air technical books are still only available from this site, however...

 Since the glorious days when I used to spend my grocery money on dusty old tomes moldering in used bookstores

 all over the western US, most of the books I had once scanned in black-and-white have been replaced by better (full color) scans

 on http://www.archive.org.
 I didn't realize that black-and-white scanning would not get the full nuance of the page, and

 in some cases, all I had to scan were photocopies, or even 2nd or 3rd generation photocopies.
 Well, enough about me.

 the books you need, no longer available at this website because there are now better copies online.
 However, should you find

-these books not so easy to understand, for only $11.00 you can get a copy of my book, Compressed Air Power Secrets,
+these books not so easy to understand, you can get a copy of my book, Compressed Air Power Secrets,

 which is the result of my actually having studied those books which are linked below.
 Good luck, and let me know what you